orsonteodoro/oiledmachine-overlay/README.md

 Give me the top 50 vulnerabilities with corresponding temperature based on reported vulnerabilities per month sorted by reported vulnerabilities per month and another column that list the corresponding llvm sanitizer to stop the vulnerability.
-Allow for multiple sanitizer possibilities so that hwasan can be used when just asan presented.
+Allow for multiple sanitizer possibilities so that HWASan can be used when just ASan presented.
 Give me the full list.
 The temperature should use red, orange, yellow, blue.
 I only want the vulnerabilities from now to previous year.
 The vulnerabilities should be deduped and unique only one cwe per row.
 After that list is generated, create a separate list listing the statistical